fenago/learn-java-12-programming/lab_guide/Lab_13.md

 system would be a tightly coupled monolith susceptible to all kinds of problems, not to mention a maintenance nightmare.

-In the next chapter, we are going to look at the architectural style that can be used to build an application as a collection of loosely-coupled microservices that communicate using messages.
+In the next lab, we are going to look at the architectural style that can be used to build an application as a collection of loosely-coupled microservices that communicate using messages.